cheecheeo/resume/resume.md

     Pre-medical student, August 2017 -- August 2023

-    - Completed pre-medical classes at Cañada college and UC Berkeley: Organismal, Cell, & Molecular Biology; and General, Organic, & Biological chemistry from Fall 2017 -- Spring 2019
-    - Provided Optimal Health coaching to male patients at RealOptions Obria Medical Clinics by encouraging and advising STI and crisis pregnancy patients from February 2019 -- September 2021
-    - Applied and interviewed for MD, Post-baccalaureate, and Master's programs at medical schools.
+    - Pursued a medical career path by completing pre-medical coursework at Cañada College and UC Berkeley (2017-2019), gaining hands-on experience through patient coaching at RealOptions Obria Medical Clinics (2019-2021), and actively applying to various medical education programs.
+    - Pivoted back into technology, recognizing my passion and strengths in the sector.

 * **Snowflake** (San Mateo, California)